umbraco/UmbracoDocs/marketplace-and-integrations/integrations/shopify.md

 # Shopify Integration

-This integration provides a products picker and a value converter that uses a [strongly typed model](Models/ViewModels/ProductViewModel.cs) for rendering.
+This integration provides a products picker and a value converter that creates a strongly typed model for rendering.
 Products can be retrieved from a [Shopify](https://www.shopify.com/) store or through custom apps developed by [Shopify Partners](https://www.shopify.com/partners).

 ## Package Links